Nels-G/VisionSlide/README.md

 <details>
 <summary><strong>Q: Can I use it in video conferences?</strong></summary>

 A: Yes!
-It works with Zoom, Teams, and other conferencing tools when sharing your PowerPoint window.
+For now, it works in PowerPoint presentations.
+You can use it during video conferences (Zoom, Teams, Meet, etc.) by sharing your PowerPoint window.
+Support for other platforms is coming soon.
 </details>

 <details>